AndrewWitsoe/FinalProject/README.md

 12/8/22 - Worked on formatting for HTML CSS, finally fixed some important issues!
 The 3x3 tiles are now properly formatted, and a linear gradient has been created for the background properly.
 Reset button has been formatted in the center of the page.
 (FORGOT TO UPDATE GITHUB ON ACTUAL DAY)

 12/9/22 - Experimented with adding a snowfall effect onto the screen, and working on adding Christmas music into the background.
 WIP.

+12/10/22 - Break from project

+12/11/22 - Attempting to fix some bugs involving the winning conditions and reset button.